socialimpactlab/socialimpactlab.github.io/_documentation/monitoring-and-evaluation.md

 *...We seek always to be collaborative, rather than competitive, and to break down silos between sectors and specialisms.*

 {:.highlight .magenta}
-Encourage ecosystems of collaboration and openness; and as far as possible use existing tools, platforms and resources rather than creating our own
+Encourage ecosystems of collaboration and openness; and as far as possible use existing tools, platforms and resources rather than creating our own.

+{% include html/backtotop.html %}

 ## {% include html/sectionlink.html link="section4" %}How SIMLab works